ko1/rubyhackchallenge/EN/3_practice.md

 ## About this document

-Let's add methods into MRI.
-This document shows how to add methods by step by step.
+Let's add some new methods into MRI.
+This document shows how to add a method by step by step.
 Write codes by yourself.

 ## `Array#second`

 Let's add `Array#second` method. `Array#first` returns first element of  an Array.
 `Array#second` returns a second element of an Array.

-Definision in Ruby is here:
+Here is a definition in Ruby:

 ```ruby
 # specification written in Ruby